 I just spent an hour of my day cutting the lawn when I remember reading about the Zero laser mower.
 A mower that removes grass blades with the futuristic power of laser beams.
 If I had this mower, I could sit back and relax, spend quality time with my son Carter or give the dog a haircut.
 I really need to figure out the proper way to give my dog a haircut.
-She’s a good looking dog and not one of those ugly dogs you see on the Internet.
+She’s a good-looking dog and not one of those ugly dogs you see on the Internet.

 Lazytown’s objective is to teach kids fitness is fun and everyone should be encouraged to participate in physical activities.
 The show has been a success and airs in 103 countries.
 Its popularity among the kids is causing some parents to dislike Lazytown because the kids getting are hooked on the music.
 Just like Barney was fun the first time you saw it, but after the 100th time your kid demands to see it, you start to make up lyrics about killing Barney.

-In the middle of the Lazytown advertisement they talk about the new Lazytown Internet game which struck me funny.
+In the middle of the Lazytown advertisement, they talk about the new Lazytown Internet game which struck me funny.
 Here is a TV show about getting off your butt and exercising, participating in sports, and doing physical activist, but instead, telling kids to go sit in front of a computer and play a video game.
 What is more ironic is that you sit in front of a TV and become a couch potato while watching the TV show.
-But really, do little kids really sit long enough to become a couch potato?
+But really, do little kids really sit long enough to become couch potatoes?